 By: Erik Kane | On: March 13, 2019

 Power generation is one of, if not the top concern when it comes to emissions and climate change.
 We need energy, and lots of it.
 Our demands for it are increasing every day, even with improvements in efficiencies.
-To kill two birds with one stone, industries are looking at alternative sources of energy.
+To kill two birds with one stone, industries are looking at alternative sources of energy – green energy.
 Solar, wind, and nuclear are the big three when it comes to these types of power generation and many have called for a carbon-free grid by 2050.
 Unfortunately, they all seem to be at war with each other…competing for buy-in from investors, government subsidies, and popular opinion.
 We know the problems we face with fossil fuels, but green technologies have avoided this examination to a degree.
-They all like to tout their benefits, but what are some of the drawbacks to green energies?
+They all like to tout their benefits, but what are some of the drawbacks to the various types of green energy?

 The Future Energy Mix